 - His or her shoulders are above the top set of strap slots on the car seat.

 - A booster seat makes the adult lap and shoulder belt fit better.
-Doctors and safety experts recommend that children ride in booster seats until the car's lap and shoulder belt fit right, usually when they are at least 4'9" tall, or around 8 years old.
+Doctors and safety experts recommend that children ride in booster seats until the car's lap and shoulder belt fit right, usually when they are at least 4 feet, 9 inches tall or between 8 and 12 years old.